5.25 am here and I’m sitting at Stansted Airport – I’ve got until 5.50 for the gate to be announced and at that point, I’ll make a move.

 It’s exciting though – the progress that we’ve made and what’s possible.

-As we grow Pearl Lemon Web, Accounting, PR, Leads – it should make for a very exciting future.
+As we grow Pearl Lemon Web, Accounting, PR, and Leads – it should make for a very exciting future.

 Chaos perhaps isn’t the most ideal way to figure out some of these things.